 It ended up being a scenic route to include lookout points.
 It was beautiful in the winter- even bare and ‘dead’.
 I cannot imagine the beauty it boasts in the spring and fall!
-I hope to come back then; with shorts, a bikini, and an inner tube… or better yet a blow up kayak.
+I hope to come back then; with shorts, a bikini, and an inner tube… or better yet a blow-up kayak.
 This route was gorgeous.
-The road is windy as it snakes through lakes, rivers, creeks and mountains.
-Majority of my drive was on the ‘Dragon’.
+The road is windy as it snakes through lakes, rivers, creeks, and mountains.
+The majority of my drive was on the ‘Dragon’.

 The Nantahala National Forest